troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 We were already using Mongoose.js for Mongo persistence, so it made sense for us to leverage the Mongoose middleware concept to generate CRUD notifications.

-Our initial implementation used the now-defunct now.js for realtime client notifications, but switched to Faye as our requirements became clearer.
+Our initial implementation used the now-defunct now.js for realtime client notifications, but we switched to Faye as our requirements became clearer.

 For this demo, we'll show you how to build your own LiveCollection implementation.

-Try the live demo on [nodejitsu](http://faye-live-demo.jit.su/)
+Try the live demo we've depoloyed on [nodejitsu](http://faye-live-demo.jit.su/).

 TL;DR
 =====================